sebastiansandqvist/testesterone/README.md

-# s-browser-test
+# Testesterone

-## Run your clientside tests in the browser
+## Strengthen your clientside applications with in-browser tests

 * Output is printed to the console
-* Is able to handle async/promise tests
+* Is able to handle async tests
 * No need to mock `window` and browser APIs
-* Minimal `expect`-style assertion library (optional)
+* Minimal `expect`-style assertions built-in